OptimalBPM/angular-schema-form-complex-ui/README.md

 ## Nested Angular-Schema-Form
 If no includeURI is set, a angular-schema-form instance is displayed.

-Schema and form is loaded using the getDefinitions-callback, which should return a dict with two attributes:
+Schema and form is loaded by defining the |getDefinitions-callback](https://github.com/OptimalBPM/angular-schema-form-complex-ui/blob/master/example.js#L106), which should return a dict with two attributes:
 ```
 {
     schema: { ...JSON Schema definition...},
     form: { ...ASF form array...}
 }
 ```

+The getDefinitions callback can be a string that identifies a function in the schema form controller, this is useful when storing the form outside the application in pure JSON.

+_NOTE:  However, that will not work with nested complex-UI add-ons.
+In that case replace the string with a local function reference._

 ### Installation
 To use the example, enter the examples/camelcase folder and run